hleveillegauvin/CodingClub/README.md

     curl -s "https://api.spotify.com/v1/albums/3exqrnwvtUAEVCwar8xIcs/tracks?offset=50&limit=50" -H "Authorization: Bearer $token" | jq '.items[].name'

 Let’s see what else we can do with the Spotify API.
-One of the endpoint is called "audio analysis" and gives us some information about single songs.
+One of the endpoints is called "audio analysis" and gives us some information about single songs.
 Let’s try it out:

     curl -s "https://api.spotify.com/v1/audio-analysis/2vEQ9zBiwbAVXzS2SOxodY" -H "Authorization: Bearer $token" | jq '.'